-UPRS collect royalties through licensing agreements with music users.
-These licenses cover all kinds of music use, whether it’s digital, broadcast or public performance.
+UPRS collects royalties through licensing agreements with music users.
+These licenses cover all kinds of music use, whether it’s digital, broadcast, or public performance.

 Anyone who writes music and lyrics is entitled to royalties when their music is performed in public or published on CD, DVD, or the equivalent.

 2. UPRS IS A ONE-STOP-SHOP FOR MUSIC USERS:

 That is, since UPRS has got Reciprocal Representation Agreements with other Societies around the world, this enables UPRS to offer music users a centralized source where authorization to use music can easily and quickly be obtained.
 This helps all music users like TVs, Radios, Clubs, Discotheques, and others to get a blanket license thus easy and very convenient access to all protected musical works within the repertory of UPRS.

 In short, the role of the rule is to simplify the process of rights clearance on behalf of our members through an efficient and cost-effective “one-stop-shop” licensing solution.

 3. THE IMPRACTICABILITY OF MANAGING MUSICAL RIGHTS INDIVIDUALLY: